Attentive Representation Learning with Adversarial Training for Short Text Clustering: Introduction

-In order to leverage the advantage of representation learning for short text clustering, ~\cite{Xu15-NAACL,Xu17-NN} incorporate word embeddings~\cite{Mikolov13-NIPS} into the deep convolutional neural network~\cite{Kalchbrenner14-ACL} to build a multi-stage framework.
+Aiming to leverage the power of representation learning for short text clustering, the studies~\cite{Xu15-NAACL,Xu17-NN} utilize word embeddings~\cite{Mikolov13-NIPS} and deep convolutional neural networks~\cite{Kalchbrenner14-ACL} to build a multi-stage framework.
 Better text representations are firstly learned to be fed into the conventional K-means algorithm for improving the clustering performance.
-However, the optimization process is partitioned into each stage separately, making the clustering process not to guide the learning of text representation and the whole framework complicated, which causes sub-optimal results.
-Some other deep learning approaches for general clustering problems~\cite{Xie16-ICML,Jiang17-IJCAI,Yu18-IJCAI,Hadifar19-ACL} have been trained in an end-to-end fashion.
-Nevertheless, they are not tailored for textual data or requires a separate step to obtain document-level representations.
-Specifically, hand-crafted text representations, such as term frequency-inverse document frequency (TF-IDF), are commonly taken as model input.
-As such, they overlook the learning of word-level distributional representations, which are important to grasp the text semantic relatedness.
+However, the optimization process is partitioned into separate stages.
+Thus it is incapable of guiding text representation learning by the clustering objective.
+Some other deep representation learning approaches for general clustering problems~\cite{Xie16-ICML,Jiang17-IJCAI,Yu18-IJCAI,Hadifar19-ACL} have been trained in an end-to-end fashion, whereas they are not tailored for textual data or require an additional step to obtain short text representations.
+Specifically, hand-crafted text representations, such as Term Frequency-Inverse Document Frequency (TF-IDF), are commonly taken as model input.
+Hence they overlook the usage of word-level distributional representations, which are important to grasp the text semantic relatedness.

-In this paper, we concentrate on bridging the gap between representation learning and short text clustering by fusing them in a unified model.
-Inspired by the roaring success of attention mechanism~\cite{Bahdanau2014neural} in natural language processing (NLP), we provide our novel Attentive Representation Learning (ARL) model tailored for the short text clustering task.
-It leverages low-dimensional word embedding to build dense document-level representation with the simple mean-pooling technique.
+In this paper, we concentrate on bridging the gap between short text representation learning and short text clustering by fusing them in a unified model.
+Inspired by the roaring success of attention mechanisms~\cite{Bahdanau2014neural} in Natural Language Processing (NLP), we devise the novel Attentive Representation Learning (ARL) model tailored for the short text clustering task.
+It first leverages low-dimensional word embeddings to build dense representations with the simple but effective mean-pooling technique for short texts.
 Cluster-level attention is then developed to capture the correlations between the short text representations and cluster representations, which shares a similar spirit with GSDMM~\cite{Yin14-KDD} tailored for short text modeling that assumes all the words in a short text should belong to the same cluster (topic).
-The derived attention weights can be used as evidence to determine cluster assignments.
-To enable the unsupervised learning of model parameters, we propose to reconstruct the document-level representation through the weighted combination of cluster embeddings.
+The derived attention weights can be used as an evidence to determine cluster assignments.
+To enable the unsupervised learning of word and cluster representations, we propose to reconstruct short text representations through the weighted combination of cluster representations.
 An objective function combining the pairwise ranking loss and point-wise loss is employed to measure the reconstruction gap.